 - Check your tire pressure to make sure they’re adequately inflated.

 - Check your electrics like high and low beams, turn signals, and brake and running lights.

 This might sound like a hassle, but when practiced, can be completed in less than two minutes.
 Think of it as a cheap insurance plan to make sure you get home at the end of your trip.

 Be Realistic About Your Mileage

 At some point, every rider has given serious thought about completing the Iron Butt challenge, but it’s not a great way to introduce yourself to a long ride.
 Rather than powering through 1,000 miles in a day, shoot for something more realistic.
 150 miles might not sound like much when you’re in a car, but as a new rider on a bike where you’re at the mercy of winds and weather, it can make for a long day.
 It’s also important to remember that the back and side roads that are safer for motorcyclists to ride, the speed limits are lower.
 Don’t get yourself in a hurry to travel, just enjoy the ride.

 Wear the Right Gear

 We get it.
-Riding a motorcycle is as much a style exercise as it is a way to get around, but you’ve gotta dress for the slide, not the ride.
+Riding a motorcycle is as much an exercise in style as it is a way to get around, but you’ve gotta dress for the slide, not the ride.
 Safety gear is now more comfortable, light, and affordable than ever.
-There’s really no reason not to wear a helmet, armored jacket and pants, and reinforced gloves and boots.
+There’s no reason not to wear a helmet, armored jacket and pants, and reinforced gloves and boots.
 In fact, most modern riding gear actually makes your long-distance ride more comfortable than if you tried it without it.